 - Discuss the challenges and opportunities for attracting and retaining emerging talent

-Tuition for the 2022 Transportation Senior Executive Program is $4,950.
-Tuition benefits include the following:
+- Program costs for the 2023 Transportation Senior Executive Program is $5,350.
+Program benefits include the following:

 - Coverage of most meals (breakfast, lunch, and light snacks) in addition to a welcome dinner/networking reception on one evening.